TD Garden - Boston Celtics

 The Gahden

-The Boston Celtics are the most successful franchise in NBA history, having won 17 championships, 21 conference titles and 22 division championships during their time in the league.
-The team has qualified for the playoffs 57 times.
-40 individuals associated with the team have been enshrined in the Basketball Hall of Fame.
+The Boston Celtics are the most successful franchise in NBA history, having won 18 championships, 11 conference titles and 35 division championships during their 80 seasons in the league.
+The team has qualified for the playoffs 62 times, reaching the finals 23 times.
+49 individuals with Boston connections have been enshrined in the Basketball Hall of Fame.
+In May 2025 the team was sold to private equity investor William Chisholm for $6.1 billion, the highest ever valued transaction for a North American sports team at the time.

 Food & Beverage 4

 Stands at the TD Garden are organized by their menus, so hungry fans may have to do some searching to find what they want.
-All the expected arena staples can be found at the many stands that line the concourse.
 Vegetarian, vegan, kosher and gluten free items are available throughout TD Garden.
-For your best value, try a super slice at Sal’s Pizza.
-Hub Hot Dogs offers a family-friendly menu without alcohol sales.
-For some of the more unique items on the menu, head to the Test Kitchen stand on Level 4.
+Some of the most popular items are the oversized pizza slices from Sal’s Pizza.
+For some of the more unique items on the menu, head to the Test Kitchen on Level 4.
+A more in-depth description of the menu, including a map of all concessions, can be found here.
 Coca-Cola products are featured at TD Garden.
-A more in-depth description of the menu, including a map of all concessions, can be found here.

 Atmosphere 5